GrzegorzKozub/tulipany/README.md

 If the previous current price was indeed a minimal price, the auction ends without any bids.
 If there's an eligible proxy bidding, the auction ends immediately with a transaction.
 Otherwise a new current price gets displayed on the auction page.

 In all these cases the bidders, or people who are viewing the auction page, should probably be notified.

+**New challenges**

+* For this system to remain fair, all the bidders should see the new price as close to the same time as possible.
+This adds to the argument for synchronizing the clock.
+* Minimal price and proxy bidding checks should be quick but will still require a non-zero amount of time.
+Maybe it's a good idea to lock the auction at every scheduled increment.
+This lock should not be noticed by the users.

 #### Bidder sets up a proxy bidding